-A potentially deadly, infectious superbug called Clostridium difficile has exploded in growth three-fold over the last decade and now kills 14,000 people a year, according to the Centers for Disease Control.
+A potentially deadly, infectious superbug called Clostridium difficile has exploded in growth three-fold over the last decade.
+C. diff, as it's also called, causes almost half a million illnesses in the United States each year, and 1 in 11 people over age 65 die within a month of being diagnosed with it, according to the Centers for Disease Control and Prevention.

 Diarrhea and dehydration